-Last fall I saw the Northern Lights 6 times from August to December.
+Last fall I saw the Northern Lights six times from August to December.

 And I missed approximately 20 auroras during the same period!
-Reason: CLOUDS.
+The reason: CLOUDS.

 In general, clouds are spoiling the Northern Lights experience.
-The Aurora Borealis happens on an altitude of 100–400 kilometers.
-This means that clouds are always in the way, like a curtain that prevents you from seeing all the magic that happens up there.
+The Aurora Borealis appear on an altitude of at least 80 kilometers.
+This means that clouds are always in the way, like a curtain that prevents you from seeing all the magic that's happening up there.

-In other words, chose a destination that has other interesting things to see and do and do not only think about seeing the aurora borealis, because you may get very disappointed it's inactive or if it happens to be cloudy.
+In general you should choose a destination that has other interesting things to see and do and do not only think about seeing the aurora borealis, because you may get very disappointed if it's inactive or if it happens to be cloudy.